EchterAlsFake/Porn_Fetch/README.md

 > [!IMPORTANT]
 > Due to a lot of stress in school the next weeks as I write the exams for the second quarter and some **special** (but great) things that happened in my life I
-> will pause development until 15th of May.
-I will only fix issues and that's it.
+> will pause development until June.
+I won't fix issues or care about anything.

 <div align = center>